-The Company's Finance, Planning and the Corporate Practices Committees reviews the capital structure of the Company on a quarterly basis.
+The Company's Finance, Planning and the Corporate Practices Committees review the capital structure of the Company on a quarterly basis.
 As part of this review, the committee considers the cost of capital and the risks associated with each class of capital.
-In conjunction with this objective, the Company seeks to maintain the highest credit rating both national and international, currently rated AAA and A- respectively, which requires it to have a debt to earnings before interest, taxes, depreciation and amortization ("EBITDA") ratio lower than 1.5.
-As a result, prior to entering into new business ventures, acquisitions or divestures, management evaluates the optimal ratio of debt to EBITDA in order to maintain its credit rating.
+In conjunction with this objective, the Company seeks to maintain the highest credit rating both national and international, currently rated as of December 31, 2021 AAA and A- respectively, which requires it to have a debt to earnings before interest, taxes, depreciation and amortization ("EBITDA") ratio lower than 1.5.
+As a result, before entering into new business ventures, acquisitions or divestitures, management evaluates the optimal ratio of debt to EBITDA to maintain its credit rating.